tamarabaird/tamarabaird/README.md

 ---

 ### 🎯 Mission
 I build human-centered tools and learning experiences that make complex technology safe, understandable, and usable in high-stakes environments.
-My goals is to turn difficult systems into practical tools and knowledge people can rely on.
+My goals are to turn difficult systems into practical tools and knowledge people can rely on.

 ---